Credit Suisse lifts Gerdau S.A. [GGB] price estimate. Who else is bullish?

 Gerdau S.A.
-[NYSE: GGB] traded at a high on 09/27/21, posting a 0.40 gain after which it closed the day’ session at $4.96.
+[NYSE: GGB] stock went on a downward path that fall over -3.12% on Monday, amounting to a one-week price increase of more than 1.54%.
 The company report on September 16, 2021 that Gerdau Graphene Presents Its Chief Technology Officer (Europe And Asia), Based On Its R&D Center At The University of Manchester.

 Dr. Nurul Alam, one of the world’s most renowned plastics researchers, will lead the laboratory located at the GEIC.